satellite-image-deep-learning/techniques/README.md

 ### Kaggle - Airbus Ship Detection Challenge
 * https://www.kaggle.com/c/airbus-ship-detection/overview
-* Rating - medium, most solutions using deep-learning, many kernels, [good example kernel](https://www.kaggle.com/kmader/baseline-u-net-model-part-1).
+* Rating - medium, most solutions using deep-learning, many kernels, [good example kernel](https://www.kaggle.com/kmader/baseline-u-net-model-part-1)
-* I believe there was a problem with this dataset, which led to many complaints that the competition was ruined.
+* I believe there was a problem with this dataset, which led to many complaints that the competition was ruined

 ### Kaggle - Draper - place images in order of time
 * https://www.kaggle.com/c/draper-satellite-image-chronology/data